Menopause is usually diagnosed in women over 45 who have not had a period for more than a year.

 - you're not sure if it's blood

-Postmenopausal bleeding is not usually serious but can be a sign of cancer.
+Postmenopausal bleeding is not usually serious.
+But in rare cases it can be a sign of cancer.
 Cancer is easier to treat if it's found early.

 What happens at your hospital or clinic appointment

-The specialist may do tests to help find out the cause of the bleeding and plan any treatment.
+The specialist will do tests to help find out the cause of the bleeding and plan any treatment.

-They'll probably examine your pelvis and vagina.
-They may insert a speculum (plastic device) into your vagina to hold it open, to see the inside of the vagina and the cervix.
+They will examine your pelvis and vagina.
+They'll usually insert a speculum (plastic device) into your vagina to hold it open.
+This is to see the inside of the vagina and the cervix.

-Your specialist may also press on your tummy and inside your vagina.
+Your specialist will also press on your abdomen and inside your vagina.
 This is to check for lumps, tenderness or other abnormalities.

 Other tests may include a vaginal ultrasound scan.
 A specialist will place a small device in your vagina to scan for any problems.